spencergardiner/chronosort/README.md

   --components 0 1 2
 ```

-`--components` accepts 0-based indices of the PCA modes you want to combine when generating the projected trajectory (e.g., `--components 0 1`).
+`--components` accepts 0-based indices of the PCA modes to combine when generating the projected trajectory (e.g., `--components 0 1`).

 ### What Happens Under the Hood